UMD: A Globally Connected University

 After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD courses:

-- ARTT489P: Advanced Special Topics in Studio Art: Photography in Oaxaca
+- JOUR458P: Special Topics in Journalism; Photography in Oaxaca

-- JOUR458P: Advanced Special Topics in Studio Art: Photography in Oaxaca
+- ARTT489P: Special Topics in Studio Art; Photography in Oaxaca

 The credit you earn during this program will count as resident credit.

-There will be a pre-departure orientation on December 10, 2015 to review the syllabus, discuss goals, expectations, behavioral guidelines, and review any necessary program logistics and tips on what to pack.
+There will be a pre-departure orientation in the middle of December 2019 to review the syllabus, discuss goals, expectations, behavioral guidelines, and review any necessary program logistics and tips on what to pack.
+The pre-departure meeting date/time will be determined on participants availability.

-You will stay in a hotel close to the center of town in shared rooms.
+You will stay in a hotel in the center of town in shared rooms (2-4 students per room).
 The rooms include a private bathroom, closet, TV, and Wi-Fi.
-There are no laundry services in the hotel, but public laundromats are a few blocks away.

 |Education Abroad Fee||$500|